 If you think you may have substance use disorder or a co-occurring mental health condition, The Recovery Village Cherry Hill at Cooper can help.
-Our rehab facility is a dual diagnosis treatment center that offers services for substance use and a variety of mental health disorders.
+Our rehab facility offers services for substance use and a variety of co-occurring mental health disorders.
 Contact us today to learn more about treatment programs that can work well for your needs.

 American Psychological Association.
 “What is Cognitive Behavioral Therapy?”
 July 2017.
 Accessed November 5, 2021.

 Anxiety & Depression Association of America.
 “Eating Disorders.”
 September 28, 2021.
 November 9, 2021.

 Barbarich-Marsteller, N.C., Foltin, R.W., Walsh, B.T.
 “Does anorexia nervosa resemble an addiction?”
 Current Drug Abuse Reviews, September 4, 2011.
 Accessed November 9, 2021.

 Gregorowski, C., Seedat, S., Jordaan, G.P.
 “A clinical approach to the assessment an[…]tance use disorders.”
 BMC Psychiatry, November 7, 2013.
 Accessed November 5.
 2021.